message/iata/AR.md

-Published 27.09.2021
+Published 01.10.2021
-1. Passengers are not allowed to enter.
+1. Until 31 October 2021, passengers are not allowed to enter.
 This does not apply to:
 - nationals and residents of Argentina;
+- nationals and residents of Bolivia, Brazil, Chile, Paraguay and Uruguay, if in the past 14 days they have only been in Brazil, Bolivia, Chile, Paraguay or Uruguay;
 - passengers with a visa issued by Argentina (excluding tourist visas);
 - spouses, partners with registered partnership, parents, sisters, brothers or children of nationals of Argentina.
 They must:
 - present proof confirming the relationship (birth, marriage or cohabitation certificate, duly apostilled or legalized); and